 artist statement

-Following a two-decade career in brand marketing, my practice acts as a visual reverse-engineering of corporate persuasion.
+Following a twenty-year career in global brand direction and marketing, my practice acts as a visual reverse-engineering of corporate persuasion.
 Referencing Hannah Arendt’s writings on the banality of evil, the work explores the tension between manufactured aesthetics and systemic fragility.